EPA Region 10 hosted four webinars about the FY19 Notice of Funding Availability for the Indian General Assistance Program:

 A. Funding Amounts

-Grantees may request funding between $75,000 and $128,000 for FY18, depending on program need and ability to perform the work.
+Grantees may request funding between $75,000 and $128,000 for FY19, depending on program need and ability to perform the work.
 Applicants are not guaranteed to be funded at their requested amount.
-(See Section V.) Grantees with high balances are expected to request no-cost extensions or significantly lower levels of additional funding.
+(See Section V.) Applicants with high balances on their current grant are expected to request no-cost extensions or significantly lower levels of additional funding.

 Region 10 will determine award amounts based on:

-- the amount of GAP funding Region 10 receives;
+- Amount of GAP funding Region 10 receives.

-- the number of tribes and intertribal consortia submitting applications received;
+- Number of tribes and intertribal consortia submitting applications.

-- whether proposed activities are eligible (see Section III); and
+- Whether proposed activities are eligible (see Section III).

 Tribes with large reservations may receive a higher level of funding.
 For Umatilla, Spokane, and Quinault, funding may be up to $155,000.
 For Coeur d’Alene, Nez Perce, Shoshone Bannock, and Warm Springs, funding may be up to $165,000.
 For Colville and Yakama, funding may be up to $175,000.

-To qualify for additional solid waste funding, tribes and/or consortia must:
+To qualify for this funding, a tribe must:

-- have an Integrated Waste Management Plan in place;
+- Have an Integrated Waste Management Plan in place (see EPA’s Developing Tribal Integrated Waste Management Plans page).

-- identify solid waste implementation activities (i.e., materials trash/recycling collection, transportation/backhaul, and/or disposal services) as an additional component in their FY18 work plans, and include the specific capacity indicators the tribe will address; and
+- Identify solid waste implementation activities (i.e., equipment purchase, materials trash/recycling collection, transportation/backhaul, and/or disposal services) as an additional component in their FY19 work plans, and include the specific capacity indicators the tribe will address.

 In addition, applicants may not be on the high risk list.